 Joe shared three example of the companies in the areas of focus for their investment portfolio:

 One case study that brought this to life is the story of River Security venture in China.
 Xu Ming, the founder and CEO was the Vice President of Symantec who built their R&D Center in China into their most advance research center.
 When, under pressure from US government, Symantec wanted to shut down the Chengdu research center and move the team back to the US, the team lead by Ming (see below), decided to stay back and start their own venture to service the exploding security market in China.
-Since the team had impeccable technical credentials and had strong business development relationship with leading Chinese firms, they grew rapidly and now have attracted attraction of many international VCs like Eight Road who see the global potential of cutting edge products that River Security is producing.
+Since the team had impeccable technical credentials and had strong business development relationship with leading Chinese technology firms, they grew rapidly and now have attracted attraction of many international VCs like Eight Road who see the global potential of cutting edge products that River Security is producing.

 Panel Discussion & Q&A: